Learn about sensitivity labels

 Protect content in third-party apps and services by using Microsoft Defender for Cloud Apps.
 With Defender for Cloud Apps, you can detect, classify, label, and protect content in third-party apps and services, such as SalesForce, Box, or DropBox, even if the third-party app or service doesn't read or support sensitivity labels.

 Protect containers that include Teams, Microsoft 365 Groups, and SharePoint sites.
-For example, set privacy settings, external user access and external sharing, and access from unmanaged devices.
+For example, set privacy settings, external user access and external sharing, access from unmanaged devices, and control how channels can be shared with other teams.

 Protect meetings and chat by labeling (and optionally, encrypting) meeting invites and any responses, and enforce Teams-specific options for the meeting and chat.